Processoriented/airbnb-bot/README.md

 ## Try out Spark Connector in Zeppelin
 You can do this while you are waiting for the data copy to complete.

-SIDE NOTE: Here are some pointers to additional info on the Spark Connector:
+**SIDE NOTE**: Here are some pointers to additional info on the Spark Connector:
 SparkPackages: https://spark-packages.org/package/mongodb/mongo-spark
 Docs: https://docs.mongodb.com/spark-connector/current/
 GitHub: https://github.com/mongodb/mongo-spark

+Instructions:
 * Add the MongoDB Spark Connector to Zeppelin's Spark interpreter:
   * Go to the Zeppelin interprer menu: http://localhost:8080/#/interpreter
   * In the search box, type "spark" to find the spark interpreter.